Code-Institute-Submissions/tgc07-project01/README.md

   - Tried to submit the form with all inputs valid and verified that the user is redirected to a page displaying a thank you message.

 5. Navbar links:
-  - All navbar links were checked to verify they linked to the correct pages and they are disabled for the current page.
+  - All navbar links were checked to verify they linked to the correct pages and that they were disabled for the current page the user was on.

 6. Telephone number for the bakery on all pages:
   - Verified that the link successfuly redirected phone call app on mobile device.